Jaouan/graphql-client-side-first-level-federation/README.md

 > [!WARNING]
 > This project is a Proof-Of-Concept.
 It is intended only for evaluation purposes.

-A single hook with a unique GraphQL query fetches from multiple GraphQL APIs.
+A single hook with a unique GraphQL query that fetch data from multiple GraphQL APIs.
 Each first-level field has its own source.

 [**✨ Live demo**](https://jaouan.github.io/graphql-client-side-first-level-federation/)